 January 2021: getting ready to take the plunge

 The water was so clear and inviting, just a pity it was so very cold (6 degrees!), wetsuits were such a great invention!
-As well as wild swimming, this bay just opposite the hostel, is very handy for taking a trip on your Stand Up Paddle-board or kayak, you can even launch from the garden area beside the hostel.
+As well as wild swimming, this bay just opposite the hostel, is very handy for taking a trip on your Stand Up Paddle-board or kayak, and at high tide you can even launch from the garden area beside the hostel.

 February 2021: Doggy Gym

 There are so many fabulous places for dog walks, but can you spot the 'hostel hound' who decided that he needed a bit more of a workout on the outdoor gym equipment in the woodland park a few miles from the hostel.
 There are also lots of trails for walkers and runners with or without dogs!

 Yes, having the e-bike did help with the hill at the beginning of the route.
 The scenery is fabulous and you’re more likely to meet a few cattle than other people.